 Integrating an API into a product usually involves quite a bit of an investment by the company.
 They have to open a program, put in a project team, create tasks to integrate it into their testing environment, manage continuous integration, continuous delivery pipeline, sandbox testing, whatever.
 So that’s quiet a huge cost that the customer has to invest in order to use the API, and that has to be considered when you determine pricing.

 But that’s also some sort of an opportunity for whole API product design.
-The best program managers will go out of their way to make it as easy as possible for developers to integrate in the proper way, by: providing a sandbox to test it in, making it easy to do duration testing with the API, providing the test data and good documentation, SDKs and use cases.
+Great product managers will go out of their way to make it as easy as possible for developers to integrate based on customer need in the proper way, by: providing a sandbox to test it in, making it easy to do duration testing with the API, providing the test data and good documentation, SDKs and use cases.

 API Product Managers should make data-driven decisions.
 After specifying the API product, validate that it brings value to customers by closing monitoring log files, or using a tool like Moesif that provides more insight into what’s going on with users